jbryer/EPSY630Spring2021/website/content/course-overview/_index.md

 * Identify and used appropriate statistical methods for inference.
 * Understand the differences between causal and correlational interpretations of statistical models.
-* Perform null hypothesis tests for quantiative and qualitative dependent variables.
+* Perform null hypothesis tests for quantitative and qualitative dependent variables.
 * Conduct data analysis using the R statistical software program.
 * Be able to describe the differences between frequentist and bayesian approaches to statistics.
-* Understand associated assuptions of statistical procedures and how to test them.
+* Understand associated assumptions of statistical procedures and how to test them.
 * Present the results of statistical analyses in written and verbal format.

 ### Prerequisites